 The other mentioned sports only reach hurling’s speed because the game stops frequently.
-When a pitcher throws the ball or the tennis player serves there is no one trying to stop them, they are not running, they are just concentrated in hitting the ball with all his power.
+When a pitcher throws the ball or the tennis player serves there is no one trying to stop them, they are not running, they are just concentrated on hitting the ball with all their power.

 These sports demand silence and frequently the referees tell the audience to shut up.

 Can you imagine someone asking the entire population of Dublin’s Croke Park (82 thousand seats) to stop cheering during a hurling match?

 Since men started measuring the speed of the balls thrown in sports, no one has beaten the golfer Ryan Winther who struck his ball at 362 kph.
 There are other impressive figures coming from non-grass sports, like jai alai, squash and tennis.